-Department: Clinical Sciences and Services
+Department: Clinical Science and Services

 Ayona graduated as a veterinarian from the Faculty of Veterinary Medicine and Animal Science, University of Peradeniya in Sri Lanka and followed this with an MSc in Animal Nutrition and a PhD from University of Aberdeen, UK.
 She then did several postdoctoral, teaching and research appointments at the University of Peradeniya, Sri Lanka, University of London (Royal Postgraduate Medical School), University of Leiden, the Netherlands and at the Open University in Milton Keynes.
-In 2003 Ayona joined the RVC as the Director of Distance Learning and worked until 2008 in expanding the distance learning programme.
+In 2002 Ayona joined the RVC as the Director of Distance Learning and worked until 2008 in expanding the distance learning programme.
 She supported the development of a new MSc by distance learning, a short course programme and with DEFRA an accredited online training course for government veterinarians at the Border Inspection Posts.
 In 2008 Ayona joined LIVE team to take a leading role in developing a new MSc in Veterinary Education.

 The MSc in Veterinary Education is the first discipline specific education programme for veterinary and para-veterinary educators was launched in 2010.
 The MSc is offered via face-to-face and distance learning.
-The PG Certificate in Veterinary Education which is the first part of the MSc is accredited by the UK Higher Education Academy and those who complete the programme become Fellows of the Higher Education Academy.
+The PG Certificate in Veterinary Education which is the first part of the MSc is accredited by the UK Higher Education Academy and those who complete the programme become Associate Fellows or Fellows of the Higher Education Academy.

 In 2010 Ayona completed an MA in Medical Education and this MA, which was taken more than 20 years after her PhD, provided not only an opportunity to reconnoiter a different discipline but also to experience andragogy at first hand.
 Ayona says "this experience is immensely useful in leading the MSc in Veterinary Education, helping me ensure that appropriate teaching and assessment methodologies are used for effective learning and engagement'.